AequilibraE/aequilibrae/docs/source/validation_benchmarking/traffic_assignment.rst

-For this reason, we have used all equilibrium traffic assignment algorithms available in AequilibraE to solve standard instances used in academia for comparing algorithm results, some of which having highly converged solutions (~1e-14).
+For this reason, we have used all equilibrium traffic assignment algorithms available in AequilibraE to solve standard instances used in academia for comparing algorithm results, some of which achieve converged solutions (~1e-14).
 Instances can be downloaded `here <https://github.com/bstabler/TransportationNetworks/>`_.

 Sioux Falls